Clsclear/GetMeThatOTP/docs/index.rst

-Welcome to Your Project's documentation!
+Welcome to "Get Me That OTP" bot documentation!
 ========================================

 .. toctree::